WICG/scroll-to-text-fragment/fragment-directive-api.md

 ## FragmentDirective.items

 The `items` array reflects the currently active directives on the page.
 Using text directives as an example, an entry should exist in `items` for a text directive as long a highlight is showing.
-If the user dismisses the highlight it is removed from the array.
+If the user dismisses the highlight, it is removed from the array.
 Conversely, if the directive is removed from `items` programmatically (see next section), the highlight should be removed from the page.

 ## FragmentDirective as part of location.hash